-D. Future with the Proposed Project ("With Action") - Estimate Project-generated traffic utilizing the Institute of Transportation Engineers (ITE) Trip Generation Manual, 11th Edition and reviewed against previously calculated trip generation estimates.
-The existing traffic data as well as the site plan and proposed circulation will be used to develop project-generated trip assignments to the Study Area intersections.
+D. Future with the Proposed Project ("With Action") - Estimate Project-generated traffic utilizing the Institute of Transportation Engineers (ITE) Trip Generation Manual, 11th Edition.
+The trip generation estimates will utilize the maximum of the equation or average rate, and generator or roadway peak hour rate.
+Credit will not be taken for the existing land uses, pass-by trips, or internal capture.
+The existing traffic data from NYSDOT and historic counts from the Town as well as the site plan and proposed circulation will be used to develop project-generated trip assignment and distribution percentages to the Study Area intersections.